Convergence rates for the moment-SoS hierarchy: Method for convergence rates computation

-{\bf Conditions \ref{cond:GenMethod}.2} and {\bf \ref{cond:GenMethod}.3} are specifically formulated to keep simultaneous control of $\deg(p)$, $p^\star_\bX$ and $\|p\|_\infty^\bX$ (ideally; in the present case, we rather have to control $\|p\|_\infty^\bK$), allowing for a simple use of the effective Positivstellensatz.
+{\bf Conditions \ref{cond:GenMethod2}} and {\bf \ref{cond:GenMethod3}} are specifically formulated to keep simultaneous control of $\deg(p)$, $p^\star_\bX$ and $\|p\|_\infty^\bX$, allowing for simple use of the effective Positivstellensatz.
 Hence, the ``only'' remaining difficulty lies in effectively verifying those two conditions.
+In Section~\ref{sec:Limitations}, we discuss possible relaxations of {\bf Conditions \ref{cond:GenMethod2}} to allow for minimizers that are not polynomial.

-Examples on how the above three concepts work together for obtaining convergence rates are demonstrated in the following sections, in which we focus on optimal control problems and volume computation of semialgebraic sets.
+Examples of how the three concepts in {\bf Conditions \ref{cond:GenMethod}} work together for obtaining convergence rates are demonstrated in the following sections, in which we focus on optimal control problems, volume computation of semialgebraic sets and the central example of polynomial optimization.